BACK

 While testing Claude Code on a similar migration task, I noticed something fascinating.
 The AI started by making changes file-by-file, but after processing a few files, it stopped and began writing migration scripts instead.

-It wasn't perfect — it created multiple bash scripts for different edge cases instead of a unified codemod — but it shows that AI tools are beginning to recognize these patterns themselves.
-The AI autonomously realized that building a tool was more efficient than doing the task manually.
+It created multiple bash scripts for different edge cases instead of a unified codemod — not perfect, but it shows that AI tools now recognize these patterns.
+The AI autonomously realized that building a tool beats doing the task manually.

 When to Use This Approach